ashmi721/python_course/README.md

 2. String.py file has a basic knowledge of the string indexing,slicing,looping and smallest project releted to string etc.
 3. List.py file has a basic project
+4.  file-handling.py file it has a basic foundamental concept of file handiling including how to open file in read, write and append mode etc.